evanshortiss/rhmi-summit-2020-keynote/ftp/README.md

 1. Select *Registered User* when prompted:
     1. Enter `ftp-user` as the username
     1. Enter the FTP user password
-1. You should be successfully connected and be able to browse files in `/home/ftp-user` on the remote server
+1. You should be connected and able to browse files in the `/home/ftp-user` directory on the VPS